Cross-Dock Door Design under Uncertainty: A two-stage DRO-based lower- and upper-bounding scheme

-\textbf{Parallelism.} It is worth to remark the embarrassing parallelism on obtaining the bounds provided by the matheuristic.
-Notice that the lower bounds \eqref{lb-RN} for RN and \eqref{lb-SD} for SD are obtained by independently solving $|\C|$ submodels \eqref{SCD-RN-c} for RN and \eqref{SCD-SD-c} for SD as well as the LP relaxation of the related models \eqref{LIP-RN} and \eqref{LIP-SD}.
-Since those executions can be performed in parallel, let $\underline{t}_{H}$ be the highest wall time for solving the most demanding related submodels \eqref{SCD-RN-c} for RN and \eqref{SCD-SD-c} for SD.
-In a similar way, the upper bounds \eqref{ub-RN} for RN and \eqref{ub-SD} for SD are obtained by independently solving $|\C| \times |\P|$ 'restricted' submodels \eqref{LIP-RN} and \eqref{LIP-SD}, respectively, that result for the appropriate fixing of the first stage variables.
-Those submodels are solved by considering the matheuristic algorithm so-named SCS4B presented in \cite{cddp-ts24} for CDDP-TS problems.
-So, the executions can be performed in parallel, then let $\overline{t}_{H}$ be the highest wall time for solving the most demanding related 'restricted' submodels \eqref{LIP-RN} and \eqref{LIP-SD} for the RN and SD risk measures, respectively, where $\underline{t}_{H}$ is added.
-Note: The time limit for solving each of the submodels is set up to 4h.
+\textbf{Parallelism.} One should notice the embarrassing parallelism on obtaining the bounds provided by the matheuristic scheme.
+Notice that the lower bounds \eqref{lb-RN} for RN and \eqref{lb-ORA} for ORA are obtained by independently solving and, then, in parallel, the $|\C|$ $c$-submodels \eqref{RN-SCD-c} and $c$-submodels \eqref{ORA-SCD-c}, respectively, plus the LP relaxation of the related models \eqref{LIP-RN} and \eqref{LIP-ORA}.
+So, $\underline{t}_{H}$ is the highest wall time for solving the most demanding related $c$-submodel.
+In a similar way, the upper bounds \eqref{ub-RN} for RN and \eqref{ub-ORA} for ORA are obtained by independently solving and, then, in parallel, the $\omega$-submodels \eqref{RN-cdap} and \eqref{ORA-cdap}, according to the available hardware structure.
+Those submodels result from decomposing the models \eqref{LIP-RN} and \eqref{LIP-ORA}, respectively, based on the appropriate fixing of the first stage variables.
+So, $\overline{t}_{H}$ is the highest wall time for solving the most demanding related submodel for each scenario in the matheuristic versions, where $\underline{t}_{H}$ is added.
+Note: The time limit for solving each of the submodels has been set to 4 h.